-Travel Postcard: 48 hours in Bhutan's capital
+TRAVEL POSTCARD: 48 hours in Bhutan's capital

 12 noon - The National Handicraft Emporium on the main street and the handicraft stalls lined up near the Hotel Taj, also on the main street, are worth a visit.
 You can pay using the Bhutanese currency, the ngultrum, or sellers are happy to accept U.S. dollars.

-1 p.m. - Druk Pizza at Phendey Lam is a favorite with locals for pizza with a local flavor.
-Featuring chilies, coriander and local cheese, the pizzas have a thin base with a variety of meat or vegetarian toppings.
+1 p.m. - Druk Pizza at Phendey Lam is a favourite with locals for pizza with a local flavor.
+Featuring chillis, coriander and local cheese, the pizzas have a thin base with a variety of meat or vegetarian toppings.
 Try your pizza with the local tea, called suja, that is mixed with butter and salt.

 2.30 p.m. - The National Memorial Chorten, located off Jangchhub Lam, is busy most of the day with locals walking clockwise around the stupa, a dome-shaped monument that is a Buddhist shrine, clutching prayer wheels and prayer beads.
 The stupa was built in 1974 in memory of the Bhutan's third king.